bachelorprojekte/bachelorprojekte.github.io/bpbahn/_posts/2018-05-02-android_gitlab_ci.md

       - android/app/build/reports/androidTests/
 ```

-The ```instrumentalTests``` job is a bit more complicated.
-First of all, it should only run on shared runners that have the ```do``` tag.
+The `instrumentalTests` job is a bit more complicated.
+First of all, it should only run on shared runners that have the `do` tag.
 Since the instrumental tests run on emulator the docker image needs to support KVM hardware acceleration.
-The only shared runners supporting KVM are the ```do``` tagged runner. [android-wait-for-emulator](https://github.com/travis-ci/travis-cookbooks/blob/master/community-cookbooks/android-sdk/files/default/android-wait-for-emulator) is a script that waits for an emulator to be ready for usage.
+The only shared runners supporting KVM are the `do` tagged runner. [android-wait-for-emulator](https://github.com/travis-ci/travis-cookbooks/blob/master/community-cookbooks/android-sdk/files/default/android-wait-for-emulator) is a script that waits for an emulator to be ready for usage.
 We then download the image for an x86 emulator with our target SDK and create and start an avd with that system image and wait until it has started.
-We then disable animations and transitions since those can interfere with instrumental tests. ```keyevent 82``` unlocks the device, after which we run ```gradle connectedAndroidTest```.
+We then disable animations and transitions since those can interfere with instrumental tests. `keyevent 82` unlocks the device, after which we run `gradle connectedAndroidTest`.
 This gradle task is only available (check with gradle tasks) if you have an emulator running or a device connected.
-Afterwards we stop the emulator and, as with the unit tests, upload the reports in case of failure, which expire after four days.
+Then we kill the emulator.
+Since we only have one emulator running, we don't need to specify the device to kill.
+Else we would need to use `adb -s <device-id> emu kill` (device-id is not the same as the name we chose, testAVD.
+It can be looked up with adb devices).
+As with the unit tests, we upload the reports in case of failure, which expire after four days.

 ```yml
 lint: